boris-fouomene/reskit/packages/resk-nativewind/src/components/Form/README.md

 The Resk Form system uses a unique architecture:

 1. **Field Definitions Object**: All fields are defined in a single object passed to the Form
-2. **Form.FieldRenderer**: Renders individual fields based on their type definition
+2. **Automatic Field Rendering**: Form automatically renders all fields when `fields` prop is provided
+3. **Form.FieldRenderer**: Used only for custom layouts with `renderFields` or `renderField` props
-3. **Form.Field Class**: Base class for extending and creating custom field types
+4. **Form.Field Class**: Base class for extending and creating custom field types
-4. **Form.Action**: Smart buttons that automatically integrate with form validation state
+5. **Form.Action**: Smart buttons that automatically integrate with form validation state
-5. **useForm() Hook**: Context hook that provides access to form state from any child component
+6. **useForm() Hook**: Context hook that provides access to form state from any child component

 ### Basic Form Structure